jasminbi/react-tic-tac-toe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I was following the [Intro to React Tutorial] (https://reactjs.org/tutorial/tutorial.html).
+I was following the [Intro to React Tutorial](https://reactjs.org/tutorial/tutorial.html).

 ## Available Scripts